Why Pelvic Pain in Men is Often Complex to Diagnose

 Very high-risk cancer shows extensive local spread (T3b-T4) or multiple high-risk features.
 Combination therapy addresses the substantial risk of spread beyond the prostate, even when imaging doesn’t show distant disease.

 Accurate staging requires several tests beyond PSA and biopsy.
-Digital rectal examination helps determine clinical T stage by feeling for abnormalities through the rectal wall.
-Imaging studies reveal cancer extent that physical examination cannot detect.
+Digital rectal examination helps determine the clinical T stage by palpating abnormalities through the rectal wall.
+Imaging studies reveal the extent of cancer that physical examination cannot detect.

 Multiparametric MRI (mpMRI) provides detailed prostate images, identifying suspicious areas for targeted biopsy and showing whether cancer extends beyond the prostate capsule.
 This imaging helps distinguish T2 from T3 disease and guides surgical planning.

 Bone scans detect skeletal metastases, the most common site of distant spread.
-CT scans examine lymph nodes and soft tissues throughout the abdomen and pelvis.
-PSMA PET scans, increasingly available, identify small metastases that conventional imaging might miss, particularly useful for intermediate and high-risk patients.
+CT scans of the abdomen and pelvis examine lymph nodes and soft tissues.
+PSMA PET scans, increasingly available, identify small metastases that conventional imaging may miss, and are particularly useful for intermediate- and high-risk patients.

 Stage I and low-risk cancer often permits active surveillance with PSA testing and repeat biopsy at intervals determined by a healthcare professional.
 Treatment options include surgery removing the prostate (radical prostatectomy) or radiation therapy using external beam or radioactive seed implants (brachytherapy).

 Stage III cancer may require combination treatment.
 Radiation therapy with hormone therapy (androgen deprivation therapy) represents one treatment approach.
 Some patients undergo radical prostatectomy followed by radiation if surgical margins show cancer cells or PSA rises after surgery.
-The treatment duration reflects higher recurrence risk.
+The treatment duration is associated with a higher risk of recurrence.

 Stage IV cancer uses systemic treatments affecting the entire body.
-Hormone therapy suppresses testosterone that fuels prostate cancer growth, administered through various methods.
+Hormone therapy suppresses testosterone, which fuels prostate cancer growth, administered through various methods.
 When hormone therapy stops working (castration-resistant prostate cancer), chemotherapy, newer hormone agents, or immunotherapy may be considered.
 Radiation treats painful bone metastases or spinal cord compression.

 💡 Did You Know?